jprealini/cypress-mcp/README.md

 ## Contributing

-To add support for new element types, interaction methods, or test patterns, modify the `generatePageObjectClass` and `generateCypressTests` functions in `main.ts`.
+To add support for new element types, interaction methods, or test patterns, modify the `generatePageObjectClass` function in `index.js`.